 - 1. All soils on the subject property are not suitable sanitary facilities or dwellings.
 It is advised to perform onsite investigations with a professional to determine construction strategy before moving forward.
 See pages 7-9. - 2.
-All soils on the subject property are not suitable for dwellings or small commercial buildings.
+A majority of the soils on the subject property are not suitable for dwellings or small commercial buildings.
 It is advised to consult with a professional to determine safety and quality of current and future construction projects.
 See pages 7-9. - 3.
-The subject property located in the 2.
-Beaver Lake drainage district.
-Please contact drainage district officials for drainage questions. - 4.
-The average Land Evaluation (LE) score for this site is: 100, indicating very high farmland productivity and importance.
-See page 13.
+The subject property is located in the 70.
+Two Mile Slough drainage district.
+Please contact drainage district officials for questions or concerns regarding drainage management. - 4.
+The average Land Evaluation (LE) score for this site is: 100.
+See pages 13-14. - 5.
+The subject property is located in the vicinity of the Upland Sandpipe.
+Special care should be taken to ensure endangered, state-listed species, nature preserves, landmarks, geological features, and wildlife habitats are protected during development.
+It is advised to follow instructions from the Illinois Department of Natural Resources letter, as provided by Don Wauthier, before, during, and after construction of the storage site.
+See pages 18-19.